Jatropha podagrica 'Yellow Flowers'

 Jatropha podagrica 'Yellow Flowers' is an outstanding caudiciform succulent distinguished from Jatropha podagrica by its bright yellow flowers instead of bright red.
 All the other characteristics clearly show that they are conspecific, namely the size and form of stems, leaves, flowers, fruits, and seeds.
 It grows up to 8 feet (2.4 m) tall.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 45 °F (+7.2 °C).

 How to Grow and Care

 The key to growing successful Jatropha is to achieve the proper balance between moisture and drainage.
-They typically appreciate a steady supply of water, but the most popular species cannot tolerate being submerged or soaked and will quickly succumb to root rot.
+They typically appreciate a steady water supply, but the most popular species cannot tolerate being submerged or soaked and will quickly succumb to root rot.
 Many of the popular species make excellent small trees for a conservatory or sunny corner.
-Keep them well pruned so they don't outgrow their space too soon.
-Jatropha are vulnerable to pests including aphids, mealy bugs, scale, and white fly.
-If possible, identify the infestation as early as possible and treat with the leave toxic option.
+Keep them well pruned, so they don't outgrow their space too soon.
+Jatrophas are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
+If possible, identify the infestation as early as possible and treat it with the leave toxic option.

 - Back to genus Jatropha

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus